Denver Homes Online

 • The home was financed with an interest-only loan, and homeowner is now unable to refinance.

-• The home is located in a neighborhood or area with very distressed economic conditions.
+• The home is located in a neighborhood or area with distressed economic conditions.

 short sale on credit